Truck Drivers Emergency Kit: What Truckers Need to Survive

 Swiss army knife that can be used in a variety of situations.

-Buying and selling:
+- Buying and

 In the USA, we are so used to just going to the store whenever we need